ericzhangxin/management/README.md

 ### CustomerManagementWebAPI.csproj is a ASP.NET WebAPI project.
 CustomerManagementWebAPI provides the end points of GET/POST/PUT/DELETE customer(s) functionalities.
-Once this project is started, there is a introduction on the end points on home page(http://localhost:46692/) as shown below.
+Once this project is started in Visual Studio 2015, there is a introduction on the end points on home page(http://localhost:46692/) as shown below.

 ![WebAPI home screenshot](./WebAPI_home.png)

 ### CustomerManagementFrontend is an Angular4 CLI project.